SushilGhildiyal143/Remote-Sensing/README.md

 ![Fig_6](https://github.com/user-attachments/assets/b423d254-9a1e-46cf-ad51-a1b44af27f86)

-2) Dataset Availability: The PLA4MS dataset (sample dataset) can be downloaded from a stable link managed by the Indian Institute of Technology Ropar: PLA4MS dataset link (https://drive.google.com/drive/folders/1eiQ0N7qoogs9e1-EOFB2st7PLrHf-zd9).
+2) Dataset Availability: The PLA4MS dataset (sample dataset) can be downloaded from a stable link managed by the Indian Institute of Technology Ropar: PLA4MS dataset [link](https://drive.google.com/drive/folders/1eiQ0N7qoogs9e1-EOFB2st7PLrHf-zd9).
 Proper citation of this article is required when utilizing the dataset for research purposes.